Sales has long been regarded as a numbers game. The more prospects you pump into your sales pipeline, the higher your chances of closing a deal.

 A prospect grading strategy can help you address that question.
 The typical grading scale assigns a letter grade to each prospect based on how closely they match the ideal customer profiles.
 For B2B companies, grading criteria could include job title, industry, company size, seniority level and location, to name a few.

 The assigned grade is essentially your assessment of your company’s interest in a prospect.
 It enables your sales team to quickly filter out bad matches and prioritize the prospects with the higher grades first.
-The higher the grade, the higher the potential for a happy customer.
+The higher the grade, the higher the potential for a happy customer and a successful target of sales outcome.

 3. Aim for Prospect Quality Over Quantity